kubernetes-sigs/hierarchical-namespaces/docs/user-guide/quickstart.md

 ```
 You can also view HRQs in all namespaces by running `kubectl get hrq -A`.

-And finally you can delete the HRQ via simply deleting the CR:
+And finally, you can delete the HRQ by deleting the CR:
 ```bash
 kubectl delete hrq acme-org-hrq -n acme-org
 ```

-Note: Decimal point values cannot be specified (you can't do `cpu: 1.5` but
+Note: Decimal point values cannot be specified (you can't do `cpu: 1.5`, but
 you can do `cpu: "1.5"` or `cpu: 1500m`).
 See [#292](https://github.com/kubernetes-sigs/hierarchical-namespaces/issues/292)

 <a name="subns"/>